-Marketing Technical Support

-Product Management Software Engineering

-Project Management Hardware Engineering
+Product Management Software Engineering Project Management Hardware Engineering

-The two regions share three VLANs: Accounting, Sales, and Presales.
-You can group these three VLANs into the same MSTI in each region.
-For instance, for Region 1 you might group the three VLANs in MSTI 12 and in Region 2 you could group them into MSTI 6.
-After they are grouped, you can connect the VLANs across the regions using a link of untagged/tagged ports a shown in Figure 145.
+The 2 regions share 3 VLANs: Accounting, Sales, and Presales.
+You can group these 3 VLANs into the same MSTI in each region.
+For instance, for Region 1 you might group the 3 VLANs in MSTI 12, and in Region 2 you could group them into MSTI 16.
+After they are grouped, you can connect the VLANs across the regions using a link of untagged/tagged ports as shown in Figure 160.

-Figure 145.
+Figure 160.
 Spanning Regions without Blocking